OpenAngelArena/oaa/docs/working_with_kv_files.md

 - Easy online Sample Debugger for KV language.

 ### Git/Github (free software)
-Git is a version control system (VCS) used in the AAA project as a way of updating everyone's game as work is done ("aaa" sending game-data downstream to users) and as a way to receive contributors' work (users sending game-data upstream to "aaa")
+Git is a version control system (VCS) used in the oaa project as a way of updating everyone's game as work is done ("oaa" sending game-data downstream to users) and as a way to receive contributors' work (users sending game-data upstream to "oaa")
-Github is an app/website used to manage "aaa"s files.
+Github is an app/website used to manage "oaa"s files.

 ### Node.js (custom software)
 For compiling lots of KeyValue files into a single file (such as with npc data found in the /npc directory)